ktk-2005/Feedbacker-Forum/README.md

 ## Credits

-This project was started during the course CS-C2130 Software Project at [Aalto University][aalto] supported by the company [Sievo][sievo].
+This project was started during the course CS-C2130 Software Project at [Aalto University][aalto].
+The project was supported by [Sievo][sievo].
 The project was created by
 - [@bqqbarbhg](https://github.com/bqqbarbhg)
 - [@tobbe-j](https://github.com/tobbe-j)